 Imagine visiting a foreign country and when you’re ready to come home, you’re refused entry onto your plane and thrown into jail because officials think you were in the country illegally.
-That’s exactly what happened to two Americans last week.
+That’s exactly what happened to two Americans a while back.

 22-year-old Will Lucas, a resident of Magnolia, Texas, is a do-gooder.
 A humanitarian.
 He and his girlfriend Sam had spent most of the summer in Asia; first in Thailand, where they volunteered at an orphanage, and then in Malaysia, where they helped build a sustainability project.

 “He’s volunteered all his life,” Denise Lucas, Will’s mother, told KTRK.
 “He was with AmeriCorps and then Habitat for Humanity.”

 As the couple was preparing to board their flight home, a Malaysian immigrant agent looked at their passports and saw they did not have stamps showing that they had entered the country.
 Convinced they had entered the country illegally, they threw the couple into jail.

 Denise was notified by Sam’s father that he couldn’t get the couple by phone, and airline records showed they had never boarded their flight home.